Christina McKelvie

-Christina McKelvie (born 4 March 1968) is a Scottish politician who has served as Minister for Equalities and Older People since 2018.
-A member of the Scottish National Party (SNP), she has been the Member of the Scottish Parliament (MSP) for the Hamilton, Larkhall and Stonehouse since 2011, having previously represented the Central Scotland region from 2007 to 2011.
+Christina McKelvie (4 March 1968 – 27 March 2025) was a Scottish politician and social worker who was a member of the Scottish National Party (SNP).
+She was the Member of the Scottish Parliament (MSP) for Hamilton, Larkhall and Stonehouse from 2011 until her death in 2025, having previously represented the Central Scotland region from 2007 to 2011.

+McKelvie served as Minister for Equalities and Older People from 2018 to 2023, before being promoted to Minister for Culture, Europe and International Development by Humza Yousaf.
+In February 2024, she was appointed Minister for Drugs and Alcohol Policy, serving in this position until her death.

 Early life

-McKelvie was born on 4 March 1968 in Glasgow.
+McKelvie was born in Glasgow on 4 March 1968.
 She grew up in Easterhouse, in the East End of the city, and was educated at St Leonard's Secondary School.
 McKelvie then went on to gain qualifications from Anniesland College, Cardonald College, and the University of St Andrews.
 She worked in the social work services department of Glasgow City Council as a learning and development officer.
-She has been an active trade unionist with Unison.
+She was an active trade unionist with Unison.

 Political career

 In 2007, McKelvie was selected as the SNP candidate for the Hamilton South constituency where she was unsuccessful, however she was elected through the regional list to represent the Central Scotland region.
 At the 2011 Scottish Parliament election, McKelvie contested the Hamilton, Larkhall and Stonehouse seat and was elected.
 She served as convener of the European and External Relations Committee from 14 June 2011 until 23 March 2016.

 In 2016, she was re-elected to the Hamilton, Larkhall and Stonehouse constituency.
-Within Parliament she became the Convener of the Equalities and Human Rights Committee.
+Within Parliament she became the Convener of the Equal Opportunities Committee from 16 June 2016 until 29 September 2016, then Convener of the Equalities and Human Rights Committee from 29 September 2016 until 28 June 2018.

-In February 2021 she announced a short medical leave.
+On 28 June 2018, she became Minister for Older People and Equalities.
+In February 2021, she announced a short medical leave.
 Her ministerial role was covered by Shirley-Anne Somerville who would fill in as minister for equalities and older people.
+Following the Cabinet reshuffle in May 2021, she remained in that junior ministerial role, with the title changed to Minister for Equalities and Older People.
+A further short period of leave followed in September, after which she gave details that she had completed treatment for breast cancer.
+When the breast cancer charity MoonWalk event was held in Edinburgh in June 2022 for the first time in three years, she participated as part of a cross-party team of women.

+In 2023, she was appointed to the Yousaf government as Minister for Culture, Europe and International Development.
+She visited Malawi and supported the Scotland Malawi Partnership taking SDG 5: Gender Equality as a priority.

+On 8 February 2024, as part of a wider cabinet reshuffle triggered by the resignation of Michael Matheson as Health Secretary, she was appointed Minister for Drugs and Alcohol Policy.